When an instance no longer needs access to a volume, you can detach the volume from the instance without affecting the volume's data.

 For administrators: The policy in Let users launch instances includes the ability to attach/detach existing block volumes.
-The policy in Let volume admins manage block volumes and backups lets the specified group do everything with block volumes and backups, but not launch instances.
+The policy in Let volume admins manage block volumes, backups, and volume groups lets the specified group do everything with block volumes and backups, but not launch instances.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 If you want to dig deeper into writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.

 For volumes attached using iSCSI Oracle recommends that you unmount and disconnect the volume from the instance using

 iscsiadm before you detach the volume.
 Failure to do so may lead to loss of data.
 See Disconnecting From a Volume for more information.

 - Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Instances.

 - In the Instance list locate the instance.
 Click its name to display the instance details.